netropy/fpintro/ch2_expressions.md

 #### 2.0.5 Write expressions without evaluating them: [exercise KfK, chapter 5: Please, tell me "what's your name?"](http://kids.klipse.tech/clojure/2016/07/21/chapter-5.html).

-The correct reply to _Tell me “what’s your name”_ is: _what’s your name_.
-In human languages, quotes indicate when to take an expression literally instead of by its meaning.
+A function of quotes in human languages is to indicate when to take an expression literally instead of by its meaning.
 Similarly, programming languages offer constructs to refer to an expression "as it is", that is, without evaluating it.

 Form and refer to the expression as it is ...